-Deadlines and time schedules shall be established by the board.
+Deadlines and time schedules shall be established by the board, unless otherwise provided by state law.

 Encumbrances

 An encumbrance shall be made when a purchase is made or when an approved purchase order is processed.
 All encumbrances shall be charged to a specific fund.
 All necessary encumbrances shall be made by the superintendent.